 Step 3: Council considers your petition and responds

-For petitions with fewer than 20 signatures:
+For petitions with less than 20 signatures:

 - a written response is sent to the contact person for the petition.